-The most recent PRH Auditor Oversight quality assurance review on PwC Finland was undertaken in PwC Finland in October 2019 (the quality assurance review referred to in Article 26 of the EU Audit Regulation).
+The most recent PRH Auditor Oversight quality assurance review was undertaken in PwC Finland in October 2019 (the quality assurance review referred to in Article 26 of the EU Audit Regulation No 537/2014).
 Based on the cooperation agreement between PRH and the PCAOB, this quality assurance review was carried out jointly by the PRH Auditor Oversight and the PCAOB.
 Decisions on these quality assurance reviews have not been issued yet.

-The previous PRH Auditor Oversight quality assurance review on PwC Finland was undertaken in PwC Finland in the autumn of 2016 (the quality assurance review referred to in Article 26 of the EU Audit Regulation).
-Based on the cooperation agreement between PRH (and its predecessor TILA) and the PCAOB, this quality assurance review was carried out jointly by the PRH Auditor Oversight and the PCAOB.
-PCAOB issued its report on the quality assurance review in December 2017.
-The final outcome of the 2016 quality assurance review by PRH is still pending when this report is published.
+The previous corresponding PRH Auditor Oversight quality assurance review on PwC Finland was undertaken in the autumn of 2016.
+Also this quality assurance review was carried out jointly by the PRH Auditor Oversight and the PCAOB.
+The PRH Auditor Oversight gave the decision and the report on the quality assurance review in November 2017.
+The PCAOB issued its report on the quality assurance review in December 2017.

 In addition to a quality assurance review on an audit firm, a quality assurance review is carried out on each authorised public accountant by the PRH Auditor Oversight at least every three or six years, depending on whether or not the authorised public accountant audits PIE entities.
-In 2019, 24 of our authorised public accountants were in scope for the quality assurance review.

-Helsinki, 29 October 2019
+Helsinki, 29 October 2020